ericniebler/stl2/review/201808 Batavia review.md

 AM: Recommend putting Permutable, Mergeable, and Sortable into Algorithms header [not changing at this time, rationale on the reflectors.]

 #### [iterator.requirements.general]
-TS: P12 & P14 "Up to but not including the element pointed to by the…" -> "Up to but not including the element, if any, pointed to by the…" [so changed]
+TS: P12 & P14 "Up to but not including the element pointed to by the..." -> "Up to but not including the element, if any, pointed to by the..." [so changed]

-TS: last sentence of p13 duplicates first sentence of p15.

 TS: last sentence of p13 duplicates first sentence of p15. [fixed]